Crafting a campaign that builds donor confidence

 By investing care and attention in the campaign materials, Kinship demonstrated the same readiness it was asking donors to support.
 Consistent design gave the campaign continuity across presentations, print materials, and communications.
 Each piece was organized, clear, and consistent, reflecting the discipline behind the campaign itself.

 RDG also encouraged a narrative structure that followed one person’s experience through Kinship’s ecosystem.
-That single story helped donors understand the depth of the organization without flattening it, translating complexity into clarity.
+That single story helped donors understand the depth of the organization without flattening it, translating a nuanced model into a more approachable narrative.

 Making an ambitious goal feel achievable